-Evesham Rugby Club player Jack Jeffrey dies after match injury
+Evesham Rugby Club player Jack Jeffery dies after match injury

 "He served his club, his teammates and the county with distinction and provided much satisfaction to the club supporters in knowing exactly where the whitewash [try line] was."

-He explained the accident had "affected the players greatly," adding "I think for the future we'll clearly need to help them and help them overcome some of the stresses that are going to come out of this".
+Mr Summerfield said the accident had "affected the players greatly", adding: "I think for the future we'll clearly need to help them and help them overcome some of the stresses that are going to come out of this."

 "As a club, we have been overwhelmed by the messages of support and goodwill from the rugby community.

-"Jack was calm, respected and highly thought of," he added.
+"Jack was calm, respected and highly thought of.

 "Our club and community have lost such a bright light."